hamsternz/lfsr_scramblers/README.md

 find_scramblers.c : Search for 1-tap maximal LFSRs (repeat period is 2^n-1)

-scramble.c : Show a scrambler in action
+scramble.c : Show a scrambler in action or can be used to gnerate test vectors